hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Fixed an issue where UUID-based file names could appear on the Dynamic Island / Lock Screen when using multiple tabs
 - Fixed an issue where Matrix files could remain stuck in the Opening state on the Dynamic Island / Lock Screen
 - Improved visual details on the second page of the iPhone onboarding screen

+## Version 5.2.6 Features
+This update marks an important step in bringing our research in spectral analysis into practical use, translating theoretical methods into accessible tools on mobile devices.
+This is only our first step, and the AI features are still in an early stage.
+If you encounter any issues or limitations, your feedback is highly appreciated as we continue to improve and refine the app.😊

+- iPad: Histogram and Display panels now automatically collapse when tools are activated
+- iPad: Added scrollable tools bar for improved usability
+- iPhone & iPad: Tools entry upgraded to Tools & AI
+- Introduced on-device AI-based spectral noise image classification (Beta, early-stage implementation)
+- Updated app icon, Dynamic Island visuals, and Lock Screen appearance
+- Improved onboarding experience and added AI feature documentation

 ## Acknowledgements
 *Project* LAMOST，China